felix-ops/personal-website-nextjs/src/app/blogs/content/azaadi-sat-2-JKa92.md

 ### Role as Embedded Systems Engineer

 Being in charge of embedded systems meant solving problems at the intersection of hardware and software.
 Every signal, every data packet mattered.
-My primary responsibility was ensuring we could **reliably track communicate with the satellite** once it separated from the launch vehicle.
+My primary responsibility was ensuring we could **reliably track and communicate with the satellite** once it separated from the launch vehicle.

 This was not just about writing firmware or hooking up radios it was about resilience, redundancy, and clarity under pressure.